Toyama Castle

 How do I get to Toyama Castle?

 The nearest station is Toyama Station (JR Hokuriku Shinkansen / JR Hokuriku Main Line / Ainokaze Toyama Railway).
-It is approximately a 15-minute walk from the station.
+From there it is about 15 minutes on foot.
 Toyama City tram (Portram) stops at Otemaebashi, a 5-minute walk from the castle.
 The tram runs from Toyama Station.
-Parking: Paid parking available near the castle park.
-Multiple lots in the immediate vicinity.
-Accessible with a JR Pass.

 How much does Toyama Castle cost to enter?